0x41424142/dropdock/README.md

 # DropDock - Automatic Spamhaus Project DROP List to Pihole

-This repo contains `DockDrop`, a Docker container that runs on a weekly basis to download the Spamhaus DROP domain list and update your Pihole's blocklist.
+This repo contains `DockDrop`, a Docker container that runs on a daily basis to download the Spamhaus DROP domain list and update your Pihole's blocklist.

 Stale domains are automatically removed and new ones are added.